spencer741/wiki-link-mapper/README.md

 # WikiLinkMapper
-Note: This repo is not currently being developed / maintained.
-I haven't worked on the project in months, but will return in the future when my schedule permits.
+Archiving.
+This repo is not currently being developed / maintained.

 Wikipedia has a new feature [what links here](https://en.wikipedia.org/wiki/Special:WhatLinksHere/Computer)